pryelluw/mac-dvd-screensaver/README.md

 # Install

 - Download the latest release.
+- unzip the file `dvd-screensaver.saver.zip`
 - Click on the file that ends with `.saver`
 - You will be prompted to open it.
 You may also need to go to `settings > security & privacy` and click `open anyway`.
 - Set it up as your screensaver and preview it.
+- Congratulate yourself for a job well done.